nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

       <td>Optional</td>
       <td>0..1</td>
       <td>
-        Restrict the problems that are returned by their clinical significance
+        <p>Restrict the problems that are returned by their clinical significance</p>
+        <p>Valueset: <a href="https://fhir.hl7.org.uk/STU3/ValueSet/CareConnect-ProblemSignificance-1">ValueSet-CareConnect-ProblemSignificance-1</a></p>
         <p><i>Part parameter: may only be provided if <code>includeProblems</code> is set.</i></p>
       </td>
     </tr>